koka-community/alex/README.md

 Share and enjoy!

 > [!WARNING]
-> This repository is a WIP
+> This repository is a WIP.
 > The plan is to reuse the generators from the Haskell language, but generate Koka code.
 > Eventually we might transition to a more optimized workflow for Koka, without all of the extras we don't need.
 > Documentation is from the Haskell project